Blue Lives Matter: Criticism

-Some critics of Blue Lives Matter state that one's job does not have the deep identity significance and source of solidarity that one's racial identity can.
-Others state that Black identity and history is constantly under threat of erasure while police officers do not face this threat.
+Critics of Blue Lives Matter state that one's job does not have the deep identity significance and source of solidarity that one's racial identity can, and that Black identity and history is constantly under threat of erasure while police officers do not face this threat.
 Another source of criticism is the belief that African Americans in urban areas are unfairly suspected of being thieves and freeloaders, while police officers are typically respected and honored in communities.
 Some state that supporters of Blue Lives Matter are intentionally or unintentionally supporting a system of discriminatory policing and racial profiling.

 Some critics of Blue Lives Matter laws state the laws are redundant as attacking or killing a police officer would already result in a harsher punishment than attacking a non-police officer.

 Others, such as St. Martinville Police Chief, Calder Hebert, say these laws will make resisting arrest a hate crime which has drawn criticism as hate crimes are crimes in which victims are targeted because of identity-based characteristics such as race, sexual orientation, or gender.
 According to FBI data, violence against police officers, as well as crime in general has decreased without these laws; calling into question their necessity.

+Frank Rudy Cooper, an expert on the intersectionality of identities and policing, wrote that the Blue Lives Matter movement is essentially an extension of the blue wall of silence, and the newest manifestation of police resistance to criticism.

-Following the 2021 United States Capitol attack many have called Blue Lives Matter hypocritical as many in the mob were showing support for Blue Lives Matter, yet they assaulted capitol police officers.
-One African-American Capitol Police Officer even described being beaten with a Blue Lives Matter flag.
+Following the January 6 United States Capitol attack, many have called Blue Lives Matter hypocritical as many in the mob were showing support for Blue Lives Matter, yet they assaulted Capitol police officers.
+Harry Dunn, an African-American Capitol Police officer, described being beaten with a Blue Lives Matter flag.
 This has led some to argue that Blue Lives Matter is more about suppressing minorities than supporting law enforcement.
+Trump's pardon of January 6 United States Capitol attack defendants, who collectively assaulted roughly 140 Capitol police officers, led to further speculation about the sincerity of his and other Republicans' support for Blue Lives Matter.